turtacn/alameda-1/design/crd_alamedascaler.md

 - Field: type
   - type: string
   - description: Type of scaling tool that will be used in recommendations.
-Currently supported tools are _vpa_ and _hpa_.
+Currently supported tools are _N/A_, _vpa_ and _hpa_.
+_N/A_ means Alameda will only produces resource predictions.
 _vpa_ means Alameda will make recommendations to change the cpu and memory resource _limit_ and _request_ of a managed container. _hpa_ means Alameda will make recommendations to change the _replicas_ of a managed _Deployment_/_DeploymentConfig_ object.
-Default is _hpa_.
+Default is _N/A_.
 - Field: executionStrategy
   - type: [ExecutionStrategy](#executionstrategy)
   - description: Configuration of execution strategy.